-Many tourists among those led by me among the Milanese buildings and museums have chosen to visit Italy because they felt that It is a very romantic country (and it is true).
+Among those led by me among the Milanese buildings and museums, many tourists have chosen to visit Italy because they felt that It is a very romantic country (and it is true).
 Many of them even decided to celebrate their weddings in fairytale places such as Venice, Rome, Florence, and Capri.
 On the other hand, very few tourists consider Milan to be a romantic city.
 For the great American writer Ernest Hemingway, on the contrary, Milan has been the most romantic Italian city of all, the same where he was “hurt” by a Cupid love dart.

 Hemingway was born in 1899 to a wealthy family in Illinois in Oak Park, a suburb of Chicago.
 I read of him that when he was a child, he loved to tell stories.
-His fate was already traced and he became an admired writer.
-His books are still among the most read in the world and his talent as a writer and journalist was awarded a Pulitzer and a Nobel Prize for literature.
+His fate was already traced, and he became an admired writer.
+His books are still among the most read globally, and his talent as a writer and journalist was awarded a Pulitzer and a Nobel Prize for literature.

 At the age of 19, when he was still an unknown writer and journalist, Hemingway decided to enlist and become a soldier.
-It happened 1918 and the First World War was being fought along the northeastern Italian borders, where the Piave River flows.
-He was discarded by the American army because of a visual defect and thus became a volunteer of the red cross.
-He was sent to the front as an ambulance driver near the Italian town of Schio where on 8th July 1918 was injured.
+It happened in 1918, and the First World War was being fought along the northeastern Italian borders, where the Piave River flows.
+He was discarded by the American army because of a visual defect and thus became a red cross volunteer.
+He was sent to the front as an ambulance driver near the Italian town of Schio, where on 8th July 1918, he was injured.
 He spent then some months in Milan as a convalescent, to the American hospital housed in an ancient building located next to the Duomo where Hemingway fell in love.
-As much as we know, she was a nurse older than him, her name was Agnes and was courted by soldiers because she was beautiful.
+As much as we know, she was a nurse older than him; her name was Agnes, and soldiers courted her because she was beautiful.

 Ernie (Hemingway) wrote many letters to his family describing the city of Milan.
-His favorite places were all the central ones; the Duomo, the Vittorio Emanuele II gallery, the Scala Theater where he saw some lyrical operas.
-Of his love for Agnes, that remained perhaps purely platonic, he wrote in one of his most successful books entitled ” Farewell to Arms “.
-In the book, the names of the characters are invented and he doesn’t talk about his youthful love only, but about Milan too.
-Reading the book, it is clear that he liked my city, as a Milanese I find it moving and it makes me feel proud.
+His favorite places were all the central ones; the Duomo, the Vittorio Emanuele II Gallery, the Scala Theater, where he saw some lyrical operas.
+Of his love for Agnes, which remained perhaps purely platonic, he wrote in one of his most successful books entitled ” Farewell to Arms. ” In the book, the names of the characters are invented, and he doesn’t talk about his youthful love only, but about Milan too.
+Reading the book, it is clear that he liked my city; as a Milanese, I find it moving, and it makes me feel proud.

-It states: “in the summer of 1918 in this building used as a hospital by the American Red Cross, Ernest Hemingway wounded on the Piave front, was treated.
+It states: “in the summer of 1918, this building used as a hospital by the American Red Cross, Ernest Hemingway wounded on the Piave front, was treated.
 This is the place where the true tale of Farewell to Arms was born”.

 Did I manage to make you see the romantic side of my city?
-I hope so, now you just have to visit Milan.
+I hope so, and now you have to visit Milan.